 Haiti: Former prime minister (1994-95) Smarck Michel dies.

 Algeria: President Abdelaziz Bouteflika names Abdelmalek Sellal as prime minister.
-The government named on September 4 is unchanged in the key portfolios.
+He takes office September 4; the government named the same day is unchanged in the key portfolios.

 Colombia: Mauricio Cárdenas takes office as finance minister and Fernando Carrillo as interior minister.